unplugin/unplugin-icons/README.md

 ## Icon customizer

-From version `v0.12.24` you can also customize each icon using `iconCustomizer` configuration option or using query params when importing them.
+From `v0.13` you can also customize each icon using `iconCustomizer` configuration option or using query params when importing them.

 The `query` param will take precedence over `iconCustomizer` and `iconCustomizer`  over `configuration`.